Material Hardness Descriptor Derived by Symbolic Regression

-We have collected a set of 343 compounds, selected from the Materials Project database \cite{jain_materials_2013}.
+We have collected a set of 635 compounds, selected from the Materials Project database \cite{jain_materials_2013}.
 Materials without reliable experimental data for Vickers hardness (i.e., target property) were eliminated from the dataset, as those that were deemed unstable according to DFT calculations from aforementioned database.
 This led to a total of 61 compounds for our training dataset, containing both hard materials (borides, carbides, nitrides, etc.) and comparatively soft ionic crystals and oxides (NaCl, Al$_{2}$O$_{3}$, etc.).
-In order to access the values of such primary features and the properties for the training data sets, a request can be made via the GitHub (see Supporting Information).
-The dataset for the target property (hardness) was created using information gathered from Zhang et al. \cite{zhang_determining_2021}.
-The best found descriptors with different dimension (from 1D to 6D), see Eqs.~(S1)-(S6) are presented in the specific section in Supporting Information.
-The CV10 error as a function of dimension in Fig.~\ref{fig:1}a.
+In order to access the values of such primary features and the properties for the training data sets, a request can be made via the GitHub (see link in the Appendix A).
+The dataset for the target property (hardness) was created using information gathered from Zhang {\em et al.} \cite{zhang_determining_2021}.
+The best found descriptors with different dimension (from 1D to 6D), see Eqs.~(A1)-(A6) are presented in the specific section in Appendix A. The CV10 error as a function of dimension is shown in Fig.~\ref{fig:1}a.
 As we can see, CV10 error increases from dimension larger than two, while the fitting root-mean square error (RMSE) reduces monotonically as the dimension of the descriptor increases (red curve in Fig.~\ref{fig:1}a).
-CV10 is expected to increase in case of overfitting, that is happen when the number of parameters, in this case given by the dimension of descriptor, is so high that the model learns the detail and noise in the training dataset making it unable to correctly predict the property of different dataset.
-Thus, the obtained optimal descriptor dimension is two.
+CV10 is expected to increase in case of overfitting, which happens when the number of parameters, in this case the dimension of descriptor, is so high that the model learns random details and noise in the dataset, making it unable to correctly predict the property of unexplored materials.
+Thus, according to CV10, the obtained optimal descriptor dimension is two.
 This 2D descriptor bears a relatively complex analytical form:

 where $B_V$, $B_R$ are the values of bulk modulus calculated using Voigt and Reuss averaging methods, \cite{anderson_simplified_1963,hill_elastic_1952} respectively, while $G_R$ is the shear modulus calculated using Reuss averaging method, $\sigma$ is a Poisson's ratio, $A_W$ is the average atomic mass of the compound, and $R_X$ is the maximum atomic radius of the species in the compound.
 The computed atomic radius and mass data were obtained from the Python library for materials analysis, Pymatgen \cite{ong_python_2013}.